David Weir (athlete): Professional life

-In 2002 Jenny Archer became Weir's coach and was thanked by Weir after his first London marathon victory in 2002.
-They have had a long and fruitful sporting relationship, and Jenny was acknowledged again in 2012 as the "best in the world by far" by Weir.
+In 2002, Jenny Archer became Weir's coach, and he credited her following his first London marathon victory later that year.
+The two maintained a long-term professional relationship, and following his success at the 2012 Summer Paralympics, Weir described Archer as the "best in the world by far".

 Along with coach Jenny Archer, Weir runs the Weir Archer Academy (launched April 2013).
 The academy's goal is to increase participation in disability sport and nurture the next generation of Paralympians.

 In 2007 Weir joined Lucozade Sport as an Ambassador for their line of energy drinks.

 Weir has often acknowledged the help that National Lottery funding has given him in being able to compete as an elite athlete.
 He told The Daily Telegraph, "For me personally, Lottery funding through UK Sport for 10 years has been life-changing and has helped me become the best wheelchair racer in the world."

 Weir trains at the Weir Archer Athletics and Fitness Centre, formerly the Kingsmeadow Athletics Stadium, in Kingston upon Thames, Surrey.